dionmes/node-red-contrib-soma-smartblinds2/README.md

 The device will try to move to the exact position but will stop at approximation.
 Position will be correctly reported.

 ## Changes;
 - 0.3.2, stability fixes.
 Better reconnect performance.
+Removed config scanning options.
+Manual input of Bluetooth ID is now required.
 - 0.3.1, added getBattery command to instantly retrieve the current battery value
 - 0.3.0, Added Charging and panel reporting.